simp/simp-doc/docs/user_guide/HOWTO/NFS.rst

      }
    }

-Then include this manifest in hiera for any system that should mount this share.
+Then include this manifest in Hiera for any system that should mount this share.

 .. code-block:: yaml